 This Spain birding tour begins in the rolling grassland steppes and cork-oak forests of Extremadura, known for harboring the largest number and variety of nesting raptors in all of Europe.
 Then, we visit the wetlands of Doñana National Park, one of the largest and most important wetlands on the continent, in the region of Andalusia in southern Spain.
 On the last leg of our journey, we visit the Sierra Morena for the possibility of Iberian Lynx, as well as the bird-rich lagoons of Castilla-La Mancha.

-- Travel through the unspoiled countryside of Extremadura, exploring the threatened grassland steppes in search of iconic species such as Great and Little Bustard, Black-bellied and Pin-tailed Sandgrouse, Great Spotted Cuckoo, and six species of lark
+- Travel through the unspoiled countryside of Extremadura, exploring the threatened grassland steppes in search of iconic species like Great and Little Bustard, Black-bellied and Pin-tailed Sandgrouse, Great Spotted Cuckoo, and six species of lark

-- Visit one of the largest and most important wetlands in Europe – Doñana National Park – and experience its rich diversity of water birds such as Greater Flamingo, Eurasian Spoonbill, Squacco Heron, and Collared Pratincole
+- Visit one of the largest and most important wetlands in Europe, Doñana National Park, and experience its rich diversity of water birds, including Greater Flamingo, Eurasian Spoonbill, Squacco Heron, and Collared Pratincole

-- Marvel at the exquisite Romanesque and Moorish architecture of historic Mérida and Sevilla
+- Marvel at the exquisite Romanesque and Moorish architecture of historic Sevilla

-- Experience the great diversity of raptors (up to twenty are possible!) that Spain has to offer, with highlights including Cinereous and Egyptian Vulture, Spanish and Booted Eagle, and Montagu’s and Eurasian Marsh-Harrier
+- Experience the great diversity of raptors (up to 20 are possible!) that Spain has to offer, with highlights including Cinereous and Egyptian Vulture, Spanish and Booted Eagle, and Montagu’s and Eurasian Marsh-Harrier

 - Immerse yourself in the rich dance and folkloric music traditions of southern Spain with an evening Flamenco performance